chrispanag/ebony/docs/tutorials/hodor-bot.md

-# How to run the Hodor Bot with Ngrok
+# How to run the Hodor Bot with Ngrok :door:

 This tutorial assumes that you already have a MongoDB database running and have setted up a Facebook app that uses the Messenger Platform.